Healthy Homes and Communities

 Preventing contact with harmful substances

 People can come into contact with harmful substances in their environments, such as toxic metals and mold.
 Metals can be found in soil, old paint, and some consumer products.
+They can poison people and make them very sick.
 Our Healthy Homes and Communities program works with local organizations to inform and educate Californians about harmful metals, mold, and other substances.

-We are committed to protecting people from exposure to harmful substances from mercury in imported skin cream and fish, to lead in garden soil or cosmetics, to mold from leaks and other dampness in the home.
+We are committed to protecting people from exposure to harmful substances from mercury in imported skin creams, to lead in garden soil or cosmetics, to mold from leaks and other dampness in the home.

 When to contact us